 - have had pre-eclampsia before

-- are first time mothers or if it has been more than 10 years since their last baby
+- are first time mothers or if it has been more than 10 years since your last baby

 - have a sister or mother who had pre-eclampsia

-- have high blood pressure before falling pregnant (pre-existing hypertension)
+- have high blood pressure before getting pregnant (pre-existing hypertension)

 - have certain medical conditions such as kidney disease or diabetes